centreon/centreon-engine/doc/user/configuration/basics/main_configuration_file_options.rst

-This option allows you to specify illegal characters that should be stripped from :ref:`macros <understanding_macros>` before being used in notifications, event handlers, and other commands.
+This option allows you to specify illegal characters that should be stripped from :ref:`macros <understanding_macros>` before being used in event handlers and other commands.
 This DOES NOT affect macros used in service or host check commands.
 You can choose to not strip out the characters shown in the example above, but I recommend you do not do this.
 Some of these characters are interpreted by the shell (i.e. the backtick) and can lead to security problems.
 The following macros are stripped of the characters you specify::